mjacome0/Web-Security-CodePath-Week-8/README.md

   ```<script>alert('Hacked now');</script>```
   2. Now when a user logs in and checks the feedback, the script will be ran

-Curently someone else added a script that redirects to youtube when the user checks the feedback so my script isn't ran.
-The other developers made it so that the text is displayed buit the script isn't ran.
+Currently someone else added a script that redirects to youtube when the user checks the feedback so my script isn't ran.
+The other developers made it so that the text is displayed but the script isn't ran.
 I will try to record the gif of my script working at a later date when the page no longer redirects.
 Since someone managed to redirect to youtube, I'm assuming my script would work as well.

 ![](xss.gif)